HOME | RESOURCES | Fellowships

 DETROIT SYMPHONY ORCHESTRA AFRICAN AMERICAN FELLOWSHIP

-Starting over 30 years ago, the DSO’s African-American Fellowship program regularly offers instrumental fellowships for professional performance experience and advanced training to qualified African-American musicians from anywhere in the United States.
-Our Fellowship program is specific to African-Americans, given the DSO’s desire to be reflective and inclusive of Detroit's population demographics (82% African-American) and the program is intended for aspiring orchestral musicians (post-college).
+Starting over 30 years ago, the DSO’s African American Fellowship (AAF) program regularly offers instrumental fellowships for professional performance experience, development, and advanced training to African American musicians from anywhere in the United States.
+The DSO desires to be reflective and inclusive of Detroit's population demographics (78% African American), and this fellowship is designed for aspiring orchestral musicians.
 The AAF contract is issued for one season, with possible renewal for a second season.
 Fellows function as professional orchestra members, taking part in rehearsals and performances, with additional focus on training and preparing for professional auditions.

 FAIRFAX SYMPHONY DIVERSITY FELLOWSHIP PROGRAM

-The FSO Fellowship Program encourages greater racial and cultural diversity in the orchestra field by helping to provide meaningful opportunities for talented minority musicians to achieve their full potential.
-Open to higher education level string students (violin, viola, cello, and double bass), the FSO Diversity Fellowship supports musical development and helps advance careers.
+The Fairfax Symphony Orchestra (FSO) Fellowship Program encourages greater racial and cultural diversity in the orchestra field by helping to provide meaningful opportunities for talented minority musicians to achieve their full potential.
+Open to higher education level string students and recent graduates (violin, viola, cello, and double bass), the FSO Diversity Fellowship supports musical development and helps advance careers.

-Up to five Fellows are selected for this one-year program focusing on artistic excellence, career development, immersive mentorship, and performance opportunities.
+Up to five Fellows are selected for this one-year, paid program focusing on artistic excellence, career development, immersive mentorship, and performance opportunities.
 At the conclusion of the season, Fellows will have a wide variety of experiences on which to draw to help guide their music careers.

 GRANT PARK MUSIC FESTIVAL - STRING AND VOCAL FELLOWSHIPS